dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

  This Guide is for Stackers who want to Sand Box OpenStack Folsom in Virtual Box or Vmware.

- A short Decription :
+ A short Decription:

   * ![VMware] (https://www.vmware.com/) is one of the virtualization softwares which will provide a simple UI for the same.
 Its closed source and you will have to buy it.
 It is a bit more user-friendly than Virtual Box but it comes with a cost.

   * ![Virtual Box] (https://www.virtualbox.org/) is OpenSource virtualization software which is a bit noob-proof and agrees more with Geeks.
 But it supports more options and provides an API for managing, controlling Virtual Machines and other related settings.

-For those who want to use `VMware` for `OpenStack Sandboxing`, can check out the following link :
+For those who want to use `VMware` for `OpenStack Sandboxing`, can check out the following link:

 ![OpenStack-Folsom-VM-SandBoxing-Guide with VMware](https://github.com/dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/tree/VMware)

-For those who want to use `Virtual Box` for `OpenStack Sandboxing`, can check out the following link :
+For those who want to use `Virtual Box` for `OpenStack Sandboxing`, can check out the following link:

 ![OpenStack-Folsom-VM-SandBoxing-Guide with Virtual Box](https://github.com/dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/tree/VirtualBox)